epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 ### Additional queries

 * **Results Compilation**: Below the list of services, an extra row groups the results from all services in a single table (with some limitation in result number).
 This table cannot be displayed in the portal but can be sent to TOPCAT, or downloaded as a VOTable.
 * **NASA keyword search**: The user's EPN-TAP query is converted to address the NASA PDS catalogue service, which is limited to the dataset level.
 The link provided in the portal leads to a NASA page listing results found in both NASA and ESA PDS archives.
 This page starts with a list of links grouped in various categories (agency, mission, instrument, etc).
+This function is only available when using the query form (not the ADQL query mode).

 # Service Pages